-As a National Geographic guest, you’ll be invited to participate in an exclusive, in-depth coffee roasting experience with our on-site coffee expert.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Finca Rosa Blanca, National Geographic guests are invited to participate in an in-depth coffee roasting experience with our on-site coffee expert.
 Using Finca Rosa Blanca’s own Organic Green Coffee, learn how to remove the parchment from the bean in order to sort and classify them for roasting.
 Discover the intricacies of attaining a perfect roast with our master roaster and then learn to cup coffee with an expert to understand the subtleties of a fine coffee bean.
 This experience is offered in conjunction with a tour of the coffee farm, which is complimentary for National Geographic guests.

 Over the course of 30 years, the owners of Finca Rosa Blanca have planted 7,000 native trees, recycled, upcycled, composted, captured rain and sunlight, and innovated to reach carbon neutrality and encourage a healthy environment.
 They count on banana and avocado trees and wildlife to produce excellent coffee beans—a model of successful permaculture, and spring water they direct into the pool is cleaned by a copper and silver ionization process—not harsh chemicals.
 They’ve passed on these practices to their 100% local staff, who have introduced green practices into their communities.
 And then they went further, creating a local food bank that provides healthy meals for children and seniors and establishing a greenhouse at a nearby school.
 In a word, Finca Rosa Blanca was sustainable long before sustainable was cool.
 And their efforts have been recognized: the lodge is one of the few in the country to consistently earn 100% on Costa Rica’s Certification for Sustainable Tourism.